n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 }
 ```

-(don't forget to have a build step for your package to compile Typescript files)
+(don't forget to have a build step for your package to compile TypeScript files)

 Alright then we install the package in our project.
 Finally, we specify the package path in `tsconfig.json` (since we
 don't use the default `@types` folder) to see that it works!